 Each year Australian Book Review offers several Fellowships for published writers.
 The Fellowships are currently worth $7,500.
 ABR Fellowships are intended to reward outstanding Australian writers, to enhance ABR through the publication of long-form journalism, and to advance the magazine’s commitment to ideas and critical debate.
 Some Fellowships are themed - others are not.

-ABR Fellowship are funded by the magazine's many Patrons and in some cases (as with our two current 2017 Fellowships) by philanthropic foundations.
+ABR Fellowship are funded by the magazine's many Patrons and in some cases by philanthropic foundations.

 We look for stylish and enjoyable journalism that will appeal to our broad international readership.